 Construction and/or maintenance of trails must have the permission and approval of landowners, administering agencies of the state, or other municipal entities charged with management of impacted lands.
-OPRHP does not require that written permission for the trail use be in place, but the TMEs must acknowledge in writing that they have received all the proper permissions.
+OPRHP does not require copies of permissions as part of the application, but the TMEs must acknowledge that they have received all the proper permissions using the Landowner Permissions and Trail Maintenance Form.
 OPRHP retains the right to contact landowners to ensure that permissions have been granted.
 Should a property owner challenge the use of land under his/her control, it shall be presumed that permission was not given, the trail will be closed and removed from the trail system, and the appropriate portion of state assistance will be withheld or recovered.
 A property owner challenge will require written proof of permission for future use of the property.